luyadev/luya.io/docs/guide/app/assets.md

 ### Publish Options

 To ensure a minimal footprint and to avoid issues with node packages inside the resource folder, it's recommended to manually select the folders which should be published.
-E. g. in the LUYA kickstarter project you'll find a `boostrap` and a `css` folder in the publish options:
+E. g. in the LUYA kickstarter project you'll find a `bootstrap` and a `css` folder in the publish options:

 ```php
 public $publishOptions = [